 Example: iRobot Roomba 980

 This robotic vacuum cleaner keeps track of its location to seamlessly clean your home.
 It can be controlled remotely using the companion mobile app.
-To clean carpets, it comes with automatic boost power function.
+To clean carpets, it comes with an automatic boost power function.
 It can continuously work for up to 120 minutes.
 Furthermore, built-in cliff detection sensors prevent it from falling down stairs.

 Bagged vs Bagless vacuum cleaner